Greece › Santorini › Best Towns

 There’s no defining border between Perissa and Perivolos Beaches (Perivolos is essentially an extension of Perissa Beach); Perissa is the northern busier section, Perivolos is the southern quieter section, and the name Perissa is often used for the whole strip.

 Perissa Beach has finer sand than Kamari, but it’s farther from Fira, which makes visiting the caldera a bit more time-consuming.
-A few luxury hotels and upscale restaurants have opened here, though there are still plenty of great, affordable hotels, casual restaurants, and beach bars all along the pedestrian-friendly beachfront road.
+A few luxury hotels and upscale restaurants have opened here, though there are still plenty of great, affordable hotels and beach bars all along the pedestrian-friendly beachfront road.
+Excellent swimming, casual restaurants, and larger than average accommodations make Perissa a great choice for families.

 Megalochori